Difference Between Positive and Negative Symptoms of Schizophrenia

 Positive vs. Negative Symptoms of Schizophrenia

-Schizophrenia is a serious brain disorder that affects more than 1% of the Indian population.
+Schizophrenia is a serious brain disorder that affects approximately 0.3–1% of the population, including in India.
 This mental health disorder affects how a person thinks, feels, and behaves.
 It typically manifests through a combination of symptoms categorised as either positive or negative.
 Understanding the distinction between these symptom types is crucial for accurate diagnosis, effective treatment, and improving the quality of life for affected individuals.

 Key Difference Between Positive and Negative Symptoms of Schizophrenia